notes toward an individualist form of government

 so much for voting and representation (democracy and republics)

-Voting is a nauseating exercise.
-People like it as much as paying taxes.
-They only vote because they are desperate.
-They don’t know what else they can do.
 The whole business of elections and referendums is disgusting.
-They don’t want to be involved.
-They are relieved to turn it over to the cockroaches who seem to enjoy it, then be done with it for another year or two.
+Collective inaction is the instinct of everyone with a shred of decency.
+Normal people don’t want to be involved.
+They are relieved to turn it over to the psychopathic cockroaches who seem to enjoy it, then be done with it for another year or two.

 An individualist party would finally turn abstention into a meaningful choice.
 It would delegitimize the establishment, imploding it.
-Collective inaction is the instinct of everyone with a shred of decency.
-A distributed state weaponizes decency against the source of corruption: mass delegation of power to a central body (legislature, executive, judiciary)
+A distributed state weaponizes decency against the source of corruption: power delegated en masse to a central body (legislature, executive, judiciary).

-Data mining and individualized micro-targeting of political ads (watch Brexit: The Uncivil War) is made for individualism and a distributed state.
+Data mining and individualized micro-targeting of political ads (See “Brexit: The Uncivil War”) is made for individualism and a distributed state.
 Everyone gripes about some state control or another.
 The party will rub that nerve raw in everyone.
-There will be an exodus, a permanent, general strike against central government (A la, the Velvet Revolution in Czech Republic, Atlas Shrugged, and in the movie, “La Belle Verte”, the brief history the youths share at 1:07:30.
+There will be an exodus, a permanent, general strike against central government.
+Just as in the Velvet Revolution in Czech Republic, Atlas Shrugged, and in “La Belle Verte” (particularly in the brief history the heroine’s sons share at 1:07:30).

 Individualism would likely win a first battle.
 But without proper preparation (several individuals restored to sufficient power) the collectivists’ strike back could recapture the people more deeply than before with new levels of fear.